 By Elena McPhee for the Otago Daily Times

-- This story first appeared in the Otago Daily Times.
+- This article was first published on the Otago Daily Times website.